hee-quoc/syringe-pump-PIC16F877A/README.md

-This is my Simple Project about a Syringe Pump using PIC16F877A to control Main Programmer: MPLAB, PICkit2
+This is my team Simple Project about a Syringe Pump using PIC16F877A to control
+\n Main Programmer: MPLAB, PICkit2